The Queensland Government is committed to providing a high quality water safety education for all students.

 In line with the department’s

-P–12 Curriculum, Assessment and Reporting Framework, Queensland state schools are required to provide a water safety and swimming education program in Prep to Year 6.
-They are encouraged to implement the program as part of the delivery of the Australian Curriculum: Health and Physical Education.
+K–12 Curriculum, Assessment and Reporting Framework, Queensland state schools are required to provide a water safety education program in Prep to Year 6.
+Schools are encouraged to implement the program as part of the delivery of the Australian Curriculum: Health and Physical Education.

-Individual state schools determine how they provide their water safety and swimming education program in line with the
+Individual state schools determine how they provide their water safety education program in line with the

-statement of expectations: water safety and learn to swim programs.
-This statement provides additional information about targeted programs, training, qualifications and competencies.
+statement of expectations: water safety and learn to swim education programs.
+This statement provides additional information about program expectations, qualifications and competencies.

 Schools must complete a